Mishalzeera/goat-and-daisy-antiques/PROCESS_NOTES.md

 ## Creating custom signal integrated with model methods

-Seeing the integration between model methods and signals, and running into circular import errors when trying to use only model methods, I decided to try using signals to auto-generate an invoice in the case of a Workshop Service Ticket being created.
+Create 'signals.py' in relevant app.
+In apps.py override the ready(self) method with 'import relevant_app.signals'.

-This was tricky, not least for identifying the request.user, which I did by referencing the Customer database with the instance.username.
-The main issue was actually that writing the WorkshopCustomerInvoice.create() directly caused it to loop infinitely.
+Potential issue with writing objects.create() directly causing it to loop infinitely.

-This made my database populate endlessly with new objects until I cut the server.
-Made worse by the fact that there was no data for the admin panel to display, which throws an error when you try and delete them.

-Going into the shell, creating a list with objects.all() and iterating through them, adding a displayable name and saving per-instance, then going into the admin panel and deleting them as normal worked.

-The solution in the signals code was to use IF an object with that name didn't exist (filtering service_ticket_id with instance.id) then execute the block.
+Use an if statement checking an object exists, then execute the block.

 ## Shopping cart, request.session, context processor